Alligator/jqawk/README.md

 pattern { body }    runs when pattern is truthy
-BEGIN { body }      runs before the input is processed END { body}         runs after the input is processed
+BEGIN { body }      runs before the input is processed END { body}         runs after the input is processed BEGINFILE { body }  runs before each file is processed ENDFILE { body}     runs after each file is processed
 ```

 If the input is an array, each pattern rule runs for each item in the array.